 Sarbanes-Oxley Act Lawyers in Los Angeles

 In response to the financial scandals involving Enron and Arthur Andersen, the U.S. Congress passed the Sarbanes-Oxley Act in 2002.
 This sweeping legislation was designed to prevent the recurrence of widespread financial reporting fraud that distorts information investors rely upon.
 “SOX,” as it is popularly known, requires publicly traded companies to make certifications about their financial conditions and imposes stiff penalties on companies and their officers for misrepresenting their finances to shareholders and would-be investors.
-If you believe your employer may be misleading investors, contact the Los Angeles employment law attorneys at Feldman Browne Olivares for a free consultation.
+If you believe your employer may be misleading investors, contact the employment law attorneys at Feldman Browne, APC for a free consultation.

 Why Companies Commit Fraud